ckswilliams/modOpenREM/docs/charts.rst

 at the top of any OpenREM page.
 Clicking on this link takes the user back to the home page.

-The user can choose whether the data displayed on the charts is the mean, the median or both by using the drop-down ``Average to use`` selection.
+The user can choose whether the data displayed on the charts is the mean, median or both by using the drop-down ``Average to use`` selection.
+Only the bar charts can display both mean and median together.
+Other charts display just median data when this option is selected.

 The charts can be sorted by either bar height, frequency or alphabetically by category.
 The default sorting direction can be set to ascending or descending